/8. String to Integer (atoi)

 1. Ignore any leading whitespace characters.

-3. Read consecutive digits and convert them to an integer.
+3. Read consecutive digit characters and convert them to an integer.
 Stop reading when a non-digit character is encountered or the end of the string is reached.
-If no digits are read, return 0.

-4. Clamp the result to the 32-bit signed integer range: [-231, 231 - 1].
+5. Clamp the result to the 32-bit signed integer range: [-231, 231 - 1].
+If the parsed integer is outside this range, return the closest boundary value.

 Return the resulting integer.